TW Girona 2017

 Collection of dorsals

-By April 10, web teams profile have to show 6 members registered and at least 1.500 € raised.
+Web teams profile have to show 6 members registered and, before removing the dorsal, at least 1.500 € raised

 Oxfam Intermón, Gran Via 641, de 10.00 a 20.00.
 At least one member of each team, with the 6 movil number that the team wil use during the Trailwalker.